decentraland/documentation/content/creator/sdk7/design-experience/design-games.md

 Hosting your own server is also a recommended safety measure for games that involve transactions with valuable game items, as peer to peer connections place trust in the player that assumes the role of server.

 {{< hint warning >}}
-**📔 Note**   In future releases, we will provide out-of-the-box solutions and code examples for how to implement your own server.
+**📔 Note**:  In future releases, we will provide out-of-the-box solutions and code examples for how to implement your own server.

 #### Game timing